kwalczak80/mx-monster/README.md

 The project is organized into various applications, as constructed using the Django Framework.
 App details are as follows:

+- Bag - this app is for users where they can view, add and remove products that they have added to the bag.
+- Checkout - this app is for users to purchase selected items.
+Users can see items in the cart and have the option to save delivery information to their profile during the checkout process.
+- Contact - this app is for users to be able to contact MX Monster and recieve acknowledgment.
+- FAQ - this app is for the business owner to manage content of the frequently asked questions page from the admin panel.
 - Home - this app contains information about the MX Monster home page with quick links in the header.
+- Newsletter - this app is for users to subscribe to or unsubscribe from a newsletter.
 - Products - this app contains information related to the products displayed on the website.
+Users can add items to a shopping cart, filter for items in categories, and view the results of the product search.
+Clicking on individual items opens a sub-page where users can see detailed product information.
+The logged-in staff members have the following options:
+  - add a new product for sale,
+  - update an existing product,
+  - delete product that is no longer for sale
+- Profiles - this app contains information related to the user profiles.
+- Reviews - this app is for users to add their reviews related to the products.
+The business owner can manage reviews posted by the shoppers in the admin panel.
+- Staff - this app is for the business owner to manage MX Monster staff in the admin panel.
+Thanks to this app information about the staff members is dynamically displayed on the page.
+Information about the team is pulled from the database; it is not hard-coded in HTML.

 To complement the apps there are: